Background pattern

 • Dizziness

-• Numbness or tingling sensation
+• Feeling of numbness or tingling

 • Concentration and memory disorders

 • Psychological disorders, including agitation, aggression, nervousness, irritability, depression, thought disorders, and paranoid reaction (progressive mental disorder), insomnia.
 These side effects are generally reversible with dose reduction or gradual discontinuation of treatment.
 However, do not reduce your dose without consulting your doctor first.
-Contact your doctor if you experience these side effects
+Contact your doctor if you experience these side effects.

 • Nausea, vomiting, and abdominal pain

-• Blurred vision, double vision, and involuntary rapid eye movements
+• Blurred vision, double vision, and rapid involuntary eye movements

 • Speech disorders

-• Decreased red blood cell count (anemia)
+• Decreased number of red blood cells (anemia)

 • Unusual hair loss or weakened hair (alopecia).

-Uncommon side effects (may affect up to 1 in 100 patients)
+Uncommon side effects (may affect up to 1 in 100 people)

-• Lack of coordination in movements, clumsiness
+• Lack of coordination, clumsiness

 • More severe psychological disorders such as hypomania, mania, and psychosis